Online Community Moderator

 - It is of utmost importance to ensure discussions are not violating antitrust laws.
 Moderators educate community members and edit posts if needed.
 More information on antitrust guidelines is here.

 - Help to ensure posts receive responses and encourage general discussion.
 Sometimes this may involve responding yourself or reminding/asking others.

 - Ensure the discussion is respectful and supports the ALA Code of Ethics.

-The moderator is authorized to edit and/or delete posts if required by antitrust regulations and works with ALA staff to determine course of action in ambiguous circumstances.
+The moderator is authorized to edit and/or delete posts if required by antitrust regulations and works with ALA staff to determine the course of action in ambiguous circumstances.

-Expectations: The time commitment for this volunteer activity is dependent on volume of posts.
+Expectations: The time commitment for this volunteer activity is dependent on the volume of posts.
 Estimated time is approximately 3-5 hours per month.

 Eligibility: Anyone with an interest in moderating may volunteer to do so.
-If a community is restricted to assigned members only, moderator must be part of the authorized group(s).
+If a community is restricted to assigned members only, the moderator must be part of the authorized group(s).
 Membership is required for access to the ALA Online Community.